kurtameyer/Inflation.Crime.Analysis/README.md

-This project was originally a group project written in R for my Statistics and Probability course taken Winter quarter 2023.
+**This project was originally a group project written in R for my Statistics and Probability course taken Winter quarter 2023.
+The original description is below.
 I've reworked the data cleaning and loading portion of it in Jupyter.
 I then turned it into a dashboard app using Plotly and Dash.
-I plan on deploying the app on AWS.
+I plan on deploying the app on AWS. **